cronologic-de/ug_tbt2pcie/source/hardware.rst

 Inputs and connectors
 ---------------------

-For the front-panel connectors, refer to the main user guide of the your product.
+For the front-panel connectors, refer to the main user guide of the particular TDC card in your device.

 TimeTagger4:
     - `<https://download.cronologic.de/TimeTagger/TimeTagger4_User_Guide.pdf>`_